ubports/docs.ubports.com/systemdev/uploading-changes.rst

 This guide assumes that you have a cursory understanding of using Git and making Pull Requests on GitHub.

-To use the `UBports build service`_, make sure you understand our :doc:`branch naming convention </about/process/branch-naming>`.
+To use the `UBports build service`_, make sure you understand our :ref:`branch naming convention <branch-naming>`.
 It is required that you follow the convention for deb-packages for CI to build your package correctly.

 Fork the repository
 -------------------